8 min read

 How Much Does Turnover Cost?

 For an employee with a $60,000 salary, there are many of the costs you’d expect with them leaving.
 These include:

 - When businesses need to replace a billable worker in a hurry, most use a recruiter, who charges 20-30% of the new hire’s first-year salary.
 If we’re conservative, and go with 20% of a $60,000 salary, that’s a $12,000 hit to the bottom line.
 Ouch.

 - According to the University of Pennsylvania, external hires demand 18-20% more in salary than internal hires.
 If we split the difference and use 16%, that’s $10,000 more in salary expense (And we’re not even counting the cascading effect when coworkers find out about that higher pay level.)

 - You also have to pay PTO as the person walks out the door.
 Following our previous example, one week of PTO is valued at $1,750.

 - There’s also the cost of recruitment.
 An ad in Monster and CareerBuilder, plus paying for the time of the employee placing the ads, is going to run around $1,000.
 And if you do ANY employment testing or screening, you can add a few hundred more dollars to the tab.

-- There’s the labor cost of employees who are diverted from their main job duties to write recruitment ads, update job descriptions, review resumes and interview candidates that is often forgotten.
+- There’s also the labor cost of employees who are diverted from their main job duties to write recruitment ads, update job descriptions, review resumes, and interview candidates.
+This cost is often forgotten.
 If 3 managers spend 90 minutes each on interviews, the cost of their time could be more than $3,000.
 That doesn’t include the opportunity cost of the lost billable time for those managers.